Kozea/Radicale/DOCS_PRIVACY.md

 ```

 > [!NOTE]
+> OTP codes are sent automatically when you attempt to authenticate to any protected endpoint with your identifier (email or phone) and an empty password.
+See [DOCS_AUTH_TWILIO.md](DOCS_AUTH_TWILIO.md) for a detailed description of the authentication flow.

+> [!NOTE]
 > When running integration tests, make sure to use `type = none` in the `[auth]` section to disable authentication.
 For production environments, always use proper authentication like Twilio OTP.

 ### 3. Launch the Radicale Server